 To improve your organization’s overall security posture and minimize the potential impact of a breach, your security team is constantly looking for opportunities to optimize application configurations, privileges, and third-party integrations.
-But without insight into Workday, knowing the impact of these changes is virtually impossible.
+But without insight into Workday security issues, knowing the impact of these changes is virtually impossible.
 When approaching application owners with proposed changes, this lack of information makes the change management process slow and inefficient.

 Not having access to Workday doesn’t just impact your security team’s ability to protect Workday itself—it leaves your entire SaaS environment vulnerable.
 When investigating a specific user’s suspicious behavior, your security team has to request employee details from application owners.
 By the time your team has the full context, it may be too late.

 To rapidly investigate and respond to threats in any application, your security team needs independent access to Workday’s contextual information at a moment’s notice.
 They should be able to answer crucial questions like, “What is this person’s position in the organization?” and “Is this user’s activity consistent with their role?”
 You should also be able to identify activity in Workday and other core applications from employees and contractors whose termination dates have passed.
 This improves the speed of incident response and general security posture across all your business-critical applications.